 Leeds At Home

 Here at Visit Leeds, our priority is to keep visitors and locals safe and healthy.
 On this page you’ll find ways to enjoy Leeds from the comfort of your own home, with online activities, events and more.
-Links to advice and support for individuals and businesses can be found here.
+Coronavirus information and resources can be found here.
 Please stay safe and follow government advice.

 FOOD & DRINK

 Leeds based ballet company, Northern Ballet, have created a pay as you feel digital season so you can watch their awe inspiring ballets online.
-Look out for Dracula and Little Red Riding Hood on BBC channels and iPlayer.
+From the sensational and spooky Dracula to the beautiful Geisha and children’s ballet Little Red Riding Hood.
+Plus lots more to discover.

-Leeds’ own opera company, Opera North, have put three of their incredible operas online for you to view: The Ring Cycle, an acclaimed dramatic concert staging of Richard Wagner’s epic masterpiece, The Turn of the Screw, Opera North’s production of Benjamin Britten’s spine-chilling chamber opera, and The Lullaby Project, an online collection of lullabies featuring performers appearing at the Howard Assembly Room.
-All three are free to view but any donation would be gratefully received.
+Opera North, have put three of their incredible operas online for you to view: The Ring Cycle, an acclaimed dramatic concert staging of Richard Wagner’s epic masterpiece, The Turn of the Screw, Opera North’s production of Benjamin Britten’s spine-chilling chamber opera, and The Lullaby Project, an online collection of lullabies featuring performers appearing at the Howard

 Seven strangers take refuge from flesh eating ‘ghouls’ in an isolated farmhouse.
 As the night draws in, their situation becomes desperate, hope turns to despair, and the picket-fence American dream is smashed apart.
 NIGHT OF THE LIVING DEAD ™ – REMIX, a Leeds Playhouse and imitating the dog Co-production, is available to watch online.